George Jackson Churchward: Death

 Although Churchward had retired in 1922, he continued to live in a GWR-owned house near to the line at Swindon, and he retained his interest in the company's affairs.
 He never married.
-On 19 December 1933, now with poor eyesight and hard of hearing, he was inspecting a defectively-bedded sleeper on the down through line, when he was struck and killed by a Paddington to Fishguard express, pulled by No. 4085 Berkeley Castle.
-The locomotive was of the GWR Castle class, a successful design by Charles Collett derived from Churchward's "Star" class.
+On 19 December 1933 he crossed the down through line and was struck and killed by a Paddington to Fishguard express, pulled by No. 4085 Berkeley Castle.
+The locomotive was a member of the GWR Castle class, designed by Charles Collett and derived from Churchward's own "Star" class.

 In Churchward's will of 4 October 1933 he bequeathed various sums of money to his staff, including his gardener, housekeeper, maidservant, parlour maid, assistant gardeners and two friends.
 He awarded his chauffeur £4,000 along with 2 lathes with various tools and accessories including guns, motor cars and accessories, fishing rods and tackle and wearing apparel.
 The majority of his £60,000 plus estate was divided equally between his two sisters, Mary and Adelina.

 He is buried in the churchyard of Christ Church in Old Town, Swindon.
 His grave is marked by a polished black marble headstone with a kerb which was designated as a listed building in 1986.

 The home ground of the football team in Churchward's birthplace of Stoke Gabriel, Stoke Gabriel A.F.C., is named the G.J.
 Churchward Memorial Ground in honour of his legacy.

 Swindon also has a street named Churchward Avenue and a district called Churchward, both named after him.